 Typically, an excess layer underwriter will first look at the usual risk information included on the proposer's PI proposal form together with the premium being charged for the primary insurance policy.
 They will then decide what they feel is an adequate premium for the level of excess layer they are being asked to provide.

 This is done by using a combination of their own company ‘book rate’, some discussion with the broker and their own commercial judgement of the risk.

 This insurance is complex and you’ll need to purchase via a broker to access the correct insurance markets and ensure the policy/s fits seamlessly to your primary policy.
-You can call us on 0345 251 4000 for advice, or a quotation.
+For more information or a discussion with one of our experts call us on 0345 251 4000.